markround/tiller/docs/plugins/zookeeper.md

 You also do not need to enable both plugins; for example you may just want to retrieve values for your templates from ZooKeeper, but continue to use files to store your actual template content.

 # Configuring
 Configuration for this plugin is placed inside a "zookeeper" block.
-This can either be included in the main `common.yaml` file, or in a per-environment configuration block inside a `common:` block.
-See the main [README.md](https://github.com/markround/tiller/blob/master/README.md#common-configuration) for more information on this.
+This can either be included in the main `common.yaml` file, or in a [per-environment block](file.md#overriding-common-settings).

 A sample configuration (showing the defaults for most parameters) is as follows :
 ```yaml